Skip to Content

 Labs’ poor health can be costly and comes with emotional strain to the family.
 Because of this, you should know about these health issues before deciding that a Labrador is a good family dog for you.

 It’s no secret that Labradors love their food.
-If you are the kind of dog parent that does not control your dog’s eating routine, love for his food bowl could spell two drawbacks to owning a Labrador:
+If you are the kind of dog parent who does not control your dog’s eating routine, love for his food bowl could spell two drawbacks to owning a Labrador:

 • Your dog could easily become overweight or obese.